xtreamwayz/html-form-validator/docs/wiki/Getting-Started.md

 ]));
 ```

-If you don't want the values and messages injected for you, just leave out the validation result:
+If you don't want the values and messages injected for you, just leave out the validation result.

 ```php
 echo $form->asString();